 - Opportunity costs – A full analysis of expenses must include two additional costs: The cost of holding the property indefinitely and the cost of selling below what another buyer would have paid.
 Auction caps holding costs and ensures that the property is sold to the person willing to pay the most.
 In contrast, holding costs are indefinite in a FSBO listing and if sold, the property goes to the first person to pay an amount acceptable to the owner.

 We’re happy to answer all your questions, discuss your selling goals, and help you determine if real estate auction marketing is the best solution for you.
-Speak to a Cates Auction Specialist at 816-781-1134 or request a free property analysis.
+Speak to a Cates Auction Specialist at 816-852-8059 or request a FREE PROPERTY ANALYSIS.